Video Production Certificate Program

 12pm - 1pm: Lunch Break1pm - 3pm: Shooting a Promo Video

 After we get all the shots we need to tell the story, it's wrap time!
+You will then be awarded your Certificate and enjoy a well-deserved break to reminisce about the week.
 Congratulations!
 You made it!

 With 35 years in the film and video production world, Lowel Pierce has done a little of everything and enjoyed the variety.
 A Colorado native and graduate of CSU in Technical Journalism, Lowel has worked as a TV news photographer, a cinematographer in Saudi Arabia, a partner in a video production company.
 As both one-man-band and freelance Director of Photography for 22 years, Lowel has worked on indie features, shorts, documentaries, TV commercials, and high-end corporate productions earning a CINE Golden Eagle, Heartland Emmies, and Videographer Awards of Distinction.